 Having eventually completed my ill-fated reversing manoeuvre, I set off in search of St Govan’s Head, which Sarah had earlier informed was the alternative starting point for my walk should the firing range be in use and I had been stupid enough to prang my mother’s – did I forget to mention this slight detail earlier? – car.

 St Govan’s Head is a large promontory with a car park handily placed for those people wise enough to take in the meaning of “road ahead closed”.
 Before I had even left the car park a male rambler, with two female companions, came up to share his appreciation for the impact my driving skills had had on the car.
 As we male-bonded, – “You should have seen the other one.”
 “It was a wall.” – the three women seemed content to let us talk manly inconsequence.

-“They can take that out easily enough,” he said – accurately as it transpired – of the dent in the bumper.
+“They can take that out easily enough,” my new blood-brother said – accurately as it transpired – of the dent in the bumper.

 When you think of going on a beach holiday it’s unlikely that the words West Wales are the first to pop in your mind.
 The Maldives perhaps or Thailand, even Southern Spain or the Algarve, but El Costa del Pembroke surely not?